jbrucker/web-services/syllabus.md

 * Web services vs. web applications
 * Role of APIs in software ecosystems
 * HTTP protocol and URI design
-* REST vs. SOAP
+* Consuming a web service

 Lab: Use curl and browser tools to inspect HTTP requests/responses

-### Week 2: RESTful Architecture and Design Principles

-* REST constraints and statelessness
-* HTTP methods and status codes
-* Resource modeling and URI structure

-Lab: Build a simple REST API (e.g. todo list) using Flask/Express/Spring Boot

-### Week 3: JSON, XML, and Data Serialization
+### Week 2: JSON, XML, and Data Serialization

 * Introduction to JSON and XML formats
 * Content negotiation